 Distorted Fan-Belt Pulleys

-If the fan-belt pulleys that bolt to the harmonic balancer are dismounted, bent, or distorted, it may cause the crankshaft pulley to wobble.
+The crankshaft pulley can wobble if the fan-belt pulleys that bolt to the harmonic balancer are dismounted, deformed, or otherwise damaged.
+Dismounting the pulleys might also cause wobbling.

 Over Tighten Drive Belt